Why women need HRT

 Premature menopause

-Women who suffer from premature menopause have an increased incidence of osteoporosisA condition resulting in brittle bones due to loss of bony tissue., heart attacks and depression because of the early loss of oestrogens.
-These are preventable by HRT which should be taken for at least until the age of the normal menopause and probably 5 or 10 years after the age of 50.
+Women who suffer from premature menopause have an increased incidence of osteoporosis, heart attacks and depression because of the early loss of oestrogens.
+These symptoms are preventable by HRT which should be taken for at least until the age of the normal menopause and probably 5 or 10 years after the age of 50.

 Post-hysterectomy